About the Ethical Enquiries Service and documents published by the Bar Council on matters of professional conduct and

 The Bar Standards Board (BSB) exercises the regulatory functions of the Bar Council, and it does so independently of the Bar Council.
 In particular, the BSB is responsible both for formulating the BSB Handbook and for dealing with conduct complaints.
 Service complaints are dealt with by the Legal Ombudsman .

-The Bar Council also publishes documents to assist barristers on matters of professional conduct and ethics in particular types of situation.
+The Bar Council also publishes documents to assist barristers on matters of professional conduct and ethics in particular types of situations.
 These are not “guidance” for the purposes of the Handbook I6.4.
 Neither the BSB nor a disciplinary tribunal nor the Legal Ombudsman are bound by any views expressed in such documents.

 The Ethical Enquiries Service is a confidential service.
 All information provided by you through this service, all oral and written responses which the Bar Council gives to ethical enquiries, and any assistance which it gives in or in relation to such enquiries, will be kept confidential to the Ethics Committee, ethical advisors and all those connected with providing the service.
 This is subject only to your consent and to such qualifications as may be provided for by law.

 Barristers are reminded that they are at all times responsible personally for their professional conduct, ethics and decisions.
 Whilst the Bar Council aims to guide and assist, you must reach your own conclusion on what your professional obligations and ethics require of you in any particular situation.